Newbourne/CAPITAL/README.md

 I struggle the most in finding a good idea to build upon.
 The other is maintaining the passion to complete said idea.
 I wanted to build something that would apply to my needs.
 As most people, financing can be a struggle and hard to keep up with.
 Why not try to make this easier?
 (I discovered Mint a few months after development started) I continued anyways because I still liked Silerlight and working on this application improved my skills on a professional level.

-(I'll add more details about develop later.)
+(I'll add more details about the development later)

 - Silverlight
-- MVVM Pattern
+- MVVM Design Pattern
 - Messaging instead of events
 - WCF
 - Entity Framework